 Gorgonians have a chemical defence mechanism that protects against potential troublemakers.
 The main effect is to make themselves unpleasant to nibble or uproot.

 One benefit of sea fans to mankind is that their defensive chemicals have been discovered to provide the basis for drug research and development, specifically in the field of anti-inflammatories.
 Another benefit, of course, is that they are very beautiful to look at.
-And in bad times, that can only be good .
+Thank you, Fans

 Credits: these wonderful photos were taken by Melinda & Keith Rodgers / Dive Abaco, Marsh Harbour; and Melinda & Fred Riger / Grand Bahama Scuba.
 Huge thanks to them all for allowing me to freely use their skilful underwater photography in this blog for the best part of a decade.